tylim88/FireSword/README.md

 Do not use this library.

-I will rewrite this library to provide only custom zod types, we don't really need other functionality because zod can do the same thing.
+I will repurpose this library to support Firelord code first approach.

 ## Purpose